rdforte/competitive-programming/README.md

 | --- | --- | --- | --- |
 | 1   | 3   | 6   | 10  |

-By using Prefix Sum we can calculate the total number of contguous sub arrays.
+By using Prefix Sum we can calculate the total number of contiguous sub arrays.

 For example if I had the array:
 | 1 | 2 |